-We had such a great time on that first visit that we decided to stop in again on our most recent trip to Arizona.
+We had such a great time on that first visit that we decided to stop in again recently.
 Our mid-week stroll through the town was quiet.
 A little too quiet, actually.
 Several of the stores were closed, and there were only a handful of visitors on the street.

 Pet Friendly Fun In Tombstone, Arizona

-Tombstone is devoted to it’s wild west past, and everywhere you turn there’s someone hoping you’ll spend a few bucks to be immersed in the experience.
+Tombstone is devoted to its wild west past, and everywhere you turn there’s someone hoping you’ll spend a few bucks to be immersed in the experience.
 Normally, I find these kinds of places a little irritating.
-But Tombstone is different … because most places are happy to welcome dogs, too!
+But Tombstone is different … because so many places are happy to welcome dogs, too!

 Here’s what we uncovered: